THE TRAINING EXPERIENCE

 Staff Meetings: One hour staff meetings occur weekly and are optional for practicum level trainees.
 Trainee input is highly valued at these meetings due to their fresh perspective and creative ideas.
 Very often these staff meetings are used for in-service training and senior staff case consultations; practicum students are strongly encouraged to attend these activities.

 Committee Meetings (variable): Trainees are encouraged to serve both on internal Counseling Center Committees as well as on University-wide committees.
 This committee work may be short-term (in the case of an ad-hoc committee formed to address a particular issue) or the work may span the entire year in a standing committee.

 Positions Available: The Counseling Center can accommodate 3-4 practicum students each year.

-Term of Service: Trainees begin working on the first day of Fall semester each year.
-Typically, this is the fourth week of August.
-We expect trainees to work 10-20 hours a week.
+Term of Service: Trainees begin working on the first day of Fall semester each year but may be required to come for orientation activities in August before the semester starts.
+We expect trainees to work 16-20 hours a week.
 We ask that practicum level trainees split their hours between at least two different days of the week.
 Trainees may be present and working in the Center during any hours between 8:00 a.m. and 6:00 p.m.
 Monday through Friday.

 Stipend and Benefits: We are not currently able to offer a stipend or benefits for practicum students.

-1. Currently a student in a doctoral program in counseling , clinical psychology or Master’s in social work.
+1. Currently a student in a doctoral program in counseling, clinical psychology, counseling psychology or Master’s in social work.